Shreyyaa17/TechFit/README.md

 # TechFit

 TAGLINE:
-TechFit, a website that provides you with a variety of exercises to stay fit and healthy.
+TechFit provides you with a variety of exercises to stay fit and healthy.

 OVERVIEW:
 At TechFit, we're passionate about the intersection of technology and fitness.
 Our mission is to empower you with cutting-edge tools, insightful resources, and expert advice to help you achieve your health and wellness goals through the power of technology.